xidaniel/Algorithms/README.md

 ## Roadmap

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a list of proposed features (and known issues).
+Following the table of content.

 <!-- CONTACT -->